-We used Tourism Research Australia's tourism campaign regions as the basis for our evaluation.
+Across the various jurisdictions, we have used Tourism Research Australia's tourism campaign regions as the basis for our evaluation.
+In the case of the ACT, there is only one region so a more disaggregated analysis is not undertaken.

-Table 3 lists tourism campaign regions, with population and area based on ABS data.
+Table 3 lists the ACT tourism campaign region with population and area based on ABS data.
 These classifications form the basis of data reported in the National Visitor Survey, the International Visitor Survey and the Survey of Tourist Accommodation.
+In the case of the ACT, there is only one region: Canberra.